 the research is.

-- spray formation, spray break-up and droplet evaporation for wet compression and combustion chambers
+- spray formation, spray break-up and droplet evaporation for wet compression

 - liquid films and liquid film separation